dwsc37/cvwo-assignment/README.md

 Individual docker images built for client and server (dockerfiles can be viewed in respective folders) Docker images saved as tar files and uploaded via scp to an AWS EC2 instance.
 Images ran on EC2 instance, app accessible via link above.

+## Future Work/Improvements

+-   Implementing pagination for posts and comments
+-   Improving responsiveness of like button